remodlai/Flowise/docs/documentation/handoff/api_keys/service_users/implementation_plan.md

 - Service users should follow the principle of least privilege
 - All API key operations should be logged for audit purposes
 - Personal keys inherit the user's permissions and are tied to the user's account
+- Redis cache should use encryption at rest and in transit
+- Redis TTL should match or be shorter than the JWT expiration

+## Performance Considerations

+- Redis caching significantly reduces database load for API key validation
+- Asynchronous usage tracking prevents blocking API requests
+- Refresh token flow maintains session validity without requiring re-authentication
+- Graceful fallback to database if Redis is unavailable
+- Monitoring should be implemented to track Redis performance and hit rates

 ## Future Enhancements

 - Support for API key rotation
 - Support for API key usage tracking
 - Support for API key rate limiting
 - Support for API key scopes (limiting access to specific endpoints)
+- Advanced Redis caching strategies (e.g., sharding for extremely high volume)